mksaraf/kubernetes-lab-tutorial/content/core.md

     - containerPort: 80
 ```

 A pod definition is a declaration of a desired state.
 Desired state is a very important concept in the Kubernetes model.
 Many things present a desired state to the system, and it is Kubernetes’ responsibility to make sure that the current state matches the desired state.
 For example, when you create a Pod, you declare that you want the containers in it to be running.
-If the containers happen to not be running (e.g. program failure, …), Kubernetes will continue to (re-)create them for you in order to drive them to the desired state.
+If the containers happen to not be running (e.g. program failure), Kubernetes will continue to (re-)create them for you in order to drive them to the desired state.
 This process continues until the Pod is deleted.

 Create a pod containing an nginx server from the pod-nginx.yaml file